How can I apply for asylum in Portugal?

 • You will need to fill out a preliminary form, which includes information on identification, itinerary, grounds of the asylum application, supporting evidence, and witnesses.

-Once your application for asylum is registered, SEF will issue a Declaration proving the submission of your application for asylum, which allows you to remain legally in the country while the process is ongoing.
+Once your application for asylum is registered, AIMA will issue a Declaration proving the submission of your application for asylum, which allows you to remain legally in the country while the process is ongoing.
 This document also allows you to work.

 Step 3.
 Interview